-Why participate in the Euclid Mathematics Contest?
+Why participate in a contest?

-- To challenge yourself and your problem solving skills.
+- To challenge yourself and your problem-solving skills.

 - To prepare for university studies.

 - Contests are an asset to your application.

 - To demonstrate that you have sufficient mathematical background to enter our programs, especially useful in cases where we may be unfamiliar with an education system and unable to assess an applicant's mathematical background.

 - To be eligible for an entrance scholarship.

 You can access free contest preparation materials, including copies of past contests and solutions, online through the Centre for Education in Mathematics and Computing (CEMC).